-- planning efforts, including the California Water Action Plan, and the California State Wildlife Action Plan.
-How will the proposed design deliver the benefits claimed? - c.
-Describe the public benefit(s) provided by the proposal.
-How do these benefits address critical statewide needs and priorities? - d.
-Describe how the proposed project will provide for the (1) efficient use and conservation of water supplies, (2) use of recycled water, (3) capture of stormwater to reduce runoff, reduce water pollution, or recharge groundwater supplies, and/or (4) provision of safe and reliable drinking water supplies to park and open-space visitors. - B. Describe the project team's qualifications and experience implementing similar projects.
+- 12. How does the proposal meet the program objectives and goals identified in the Working Lands and Riparian Corridors Program Guidelines and the Riparian Corridor Restoration and Conservation solicitation?
+The goals are to restore or enhance natural resources on agricultural lands, including grazing lands, and improve climate adaptation and resilience by improving soil health, carbon sequestration, and habitat.
+How will the proposed design deliver the benefits claimed? - 13.
+Describe how the proposed project will provide for the (1) efficient use and conservation of water supplies, (2) use of recycled water, (3) capture of stormwater to reduce runoff, reduce water pollution, or recharge groundwater supplies, and/or (4) provision of safe and reliable drinking water supplies to park and open-space visitors.
+(Implementation specific question) - 14.
+Describe the project team's qualifications and experience implementing similar projects.
 Describe any internal resources and capacity available to complete the proposed work, including any professional staff, subcontractors, licensed professionals, or registered professionals qualified to develop and successfully implement the proposed project.
-If a licensed professional such as a licensed engineer or geologist is required to design/plan a component of your project, include these individuals in the project team discussion or provide justification for why their services are not necessary. - C. Explain how the project will serve severely disadvantaged communities (e.g., through provision of workforce education and training, contractor, and job opportunities for residents of disadvantaged communities).
-Describe the community served, and provide documentation supporting how the project serves that community.
-Documentation supporting how the project serves the community may include letters or emails of support from local community-based organizations and/or residents supporting the proposed project, public comments from meetings attended by local residents and/or community groups supporting the proposed project, or other documentation that demonstrates the proposed project addresses a community need. - D. Describe the existing support for the project, including from any co-applicants, stakeholders, partners, and neighboring landowners.
+If a licensed professional such as a licensed engineer or geologist is required to design/plan a component of your project, include these individuals in the project team discussion or provide justification for why their services are not necessary. - 15.
+Explain how the project will serve severely disadvantaged communities (e.g., through provision of workforce education and training, contractor, and job opportunities for residents of disadvantaged communities).
+Describe the community served, and provide documentation supporting how the project serves or will serve that community.
+Documentation supporting how the project serves the community may include letters or emails of support from local community-based organizations and/or residents supporting the proposed project, public comments from meetings attended by local residents and/or community groups supporting the proposed project, or other documentation that demonstrates the proposed project addresses a community need. - 16.
+Describe the existing support for the project, including from any coapplicants, stakeholders, partners, and neighboring landowners.
 How will these stakeholders or collaborators be engaged in the project?
 What is their expected involvement?